erwald/midihum/README.md

 ## How does the model look?

-The model is made up of four layers of bidirectional LSTMs, the first with a dropout of 20% and the subsequent layers with one of 50%.
+The model is made up of three layers of bidirectional LSTMs, the first with a dropout of 20% and the subsequent layers with one of 50%.
 All of the layers use ReLU as their activation function.

 It uses Adam (with a learning rate of `0.001` and a gradient clipping of `g = 1`) as its optimiser.
 The loss function is the usual mean squared error.
 That's pretty much it -- for more details, have a look at `model.py`.